 However, Maine does have a disability provision.
 If the landowner is legally “disabled” (meaning that they are underage, imprisoned, or legally incompetent), they have additional time to reclaim their property.
 After the disability is lifted (either by them coming of age, being released from prison, or regaining competency), they have an additional 10 years to take control of their land again, no matter whether or not the 20 years continuous possession has expired.

-Note that all methods of self-eviction (including changing locks or turning off the utilities are illegal and can open a landowner up to a lawsuit.
+All methods of self-eviction (including changing locks or turning off the utilities are illegal and can open a landowner up to a lawsuit.
 Always go through a court-based eviction process.

 To begin the eviction process in Maine, you must issue an eviction notice.
 There are two notices generally recognized by the court: a 7-Day Notice for failure to pay rent or a 30-Day Notice for any other non-discriminatory or retaliatory reason.
 If you choose to use a 7-Day notice, you must include an amount that the squatter can pay if they’d like to remain on the property.
 Most of the time, a squatter will not pay.